 VMware Cloud on AWS What-if Planning will enable customers to predict demand, plan for future capacity needs and get actional insights with new capacity planning capabilities for VMware Cloud on AWS.
 The new features include the ability to assess the capacity utilization trends, understand how soon they will run out with time remaining, and cost impact of adding or removing VMs from an existing VMware Cloud on AWS environment.

 Support for Open Source Telegraf Agent will expand the ways customers can monitor their apps by opening the options to pull metrics from any app using any of the open-source Telegraf agent plugins or by developing their own.
-Additionally, customers will be able to monitor these apps anywhere—whether they are running in a VMware environment or on bare metal servers.

 For more information: